alonshrestha/stechalon.com/_posts/2019-07-21-install-systemback-restore-previous-state-ubuntu-linux.md

 - Upgrading system and software.
 - Easy installation and fast recovery.

-## Install Systemback in Ubuntu 16.04
+## Install Systemback on Ubuntu 16.04
-Systemback can be installed in Ubuntu 16.04 and lower version from PPA by running the following command below.
+Systemback can be installed on Ubuntu 16.04 and lower version from PPA by running the following command below.
 {%highlight ruby%}
 sudo add-apt-repository ppa:nemh/systemback
 {%endhighlight%}